kizzx2/cmd-recycle/README.markdown

 [Download the main executable](http://cloud.github.com/downloads/kizzx2/cmd-recycle/recycle.exe); put it in %PATH%; 'nuff said...

+# Changelog

+v0.2 - Proper exit codes when encountering error.
+If multiple files are given, the exit code for the last argument will be returned.

+- 0: Success
+- 1: Miscellaneous errors (such as permission)
+- 2: File/pattern not found

 # How does it work?

 Visual Basic's [`FileSystem`][vb_filesystem] object has the `DeleteFile()` and `DeleteDirectory()` methods which both support an argument to specify deleting to the Recycle Bin.
 Luckily using .NET, we rolled this with C# alright.